IVSoftware/E764-with-level-drag-drop/README.md

 ***
 **Drag Feedback**

-Entering the drag state takes a screenshot of the clicked row. *In order for* `Graphics.CopyFromScreen` *to work properly, the appconfig.cs has been modified to per-screen DPI awareness*.
+Entering the drag state takes a screenshot of the clicked row. *To ensure the proper operation of the* `Graphics.CopyFromScreen` *method, the appconfig.cs has been modified to per-screen DPI awareness*.

 appconfig.cs